demiremredev/TeeterTotter/README.md

 ------------------------------------------------

-In game_configs.js autoplay mode can be enabled
+In game_configs.js autoplay mode can be enabled,
 Also, bending can be changed in game_configs.js.